nullscreen/bh/README.md

 repetitive, and prone to errors.

 Bh offers a solution to this problem by means of a set of helper methods.
-The example above can be with just one line of code:
+The example above can be rewritten with just one line of code:

 ```erb
 <%= alert_box 'You accepted the Terms of service.', dismissible: true %>